Cavity magnon-polariton interface for strong spin-spin coupling

-Solid spins such as nitrogen-vacancy centers in diamond~\cite{Schirhagl-2014}, having good tunability~\cite{doherty2013} and long coherence time~\cite{Gill2013,Jelezko2004,Balasubramian2009}, are regarded as promising platforms for quantum information science~\cite{xiang2013,kurizki2015}.
-However, direct spin-spin coupling is weak due to their small magnetic dipole moments~\cite{kubo2010,marcos2010,zhu2011,Twamley2010,Xiong-2021,XiongW-2020}.
-Moreover, the coupling distance is directly determined by their separation.
-To overcome these, the natural ideal is to look for quantum interfaces~\cite{Li-2016,Rabl-2010,Tian-2013,Chen-2021,Aspelmeyer-2014,Xiong-2023,Xiong3-2021,Xiong4-202205} as bridges to couple long-distance spins, forming diverse hybrid quantum systems~\cite{xiang2013,kurizki2015}.

-Recently, the emerged low-loss magnons (i.e., the quanta of collective spin excitations) in ferromagnetic materials~\cite{Rameshti-2021,Yuan-2021,Quirion-2019,Zheng-2023} have shown great potential in mediating distant spin-spin coupling~\cite{neuman-2020,neuman1-2021,neuman2-2021,trifunovic-2013,Fukami-2021,Skogvoll-2021}.
-For example, magnons in the Kittle mode of a nanometer-sized yttrium-iron-garnet (YIG) sphere have been used to strongly couple spins with tens of nanometers distance~\cite{neuman-2020,neuman1-2021,neuman2-2021}, via enhancing the local magnetic field.
-To further improve the coupling distance between two spins from nanometer to micronmeter, magnons with Kerr effect as quantum interface are proposed~\cite{Xiong2-2022}.
-Also, the YIG nanosphere can be used to realize strong spin-photon coupling in a microwave cavity~\cite{hei-2021}.
-Besides these, magnons in a bulk material~\cite{trifunovic-2013,Fukami-2021} and thin ferromagnet film~\cite{Skogvoll-2021} have been suggested to coherently couple remote spins.
-However, achieved strong coupling is severely limited by the distance between two spins.
+Solid spins such as nitrogen-vacancy centers in diamond~\cite{Schirhagl-2014}, having good tunability~\cite{doherty2013} and long coherence time~\cite{Gill2013}, are regarded as promising platforms for quantum information science.
+However, direct spin-spin coupling is weak due to their small magnetic dipole moments~\cite{zhu2011,Xiong-2021}.
+To overcome this, the natural ideal is to look for quantum interfaces~{\cite{Li-2016,Rabl-2010,Xiong-2021,Hei-2023}} as bridges to couple spins, forming diverse hybrid quantum systems~\cite{xiang2013,kurizki2015}.
+Recently, the emerged low-loss magnons (i.e., the quanta of collective spin excitations) in ferromagnetic materials~\cite{Yuan-2021} have shown great potential in achieving strong spin-spin coupling~\cite{neuman-2020}.
+For example, linear~\cite{neuman-2020} and nonlinear~\cite{Xiong2-2022} magnons in yttrium-iron-garnet (YIG) nanospheres have been proposed to realize strong spin-spin coupling.
+In addition, strong spin-photon coupling in a microwave cavity can also be demonstrated by the YIG nanosphere~\cite{hei-2021}.
+Besides these, magnons in a bulk material~\cite{trifunovic-2013,Fukami-2021} and a thin ferromagnet film~\cite{Skogvoll-2021} have been suggested to coherently couple remote spins.
+However, achieving strong spin-spin coupling is still a challenge.